younrx/CTF_Irek1/README.md

   PrintKey --> End
 ```

-This procedure is decomposed in three parts:
+This procedure is divided in three parts:
 - The format verification
 - The signature verification
 - The admin rights verification